 In an open windrow system, the feedstock is shredded and placed on a non-permeable surface.
 The materials should be turned on a regular basis, taking up to 16 weeks.
 The compost that is produced must then be graded and screened to remove any remaining contaminants.

-The compost produced can be used in a wide range of applications, from domestic gardens to commercial agriculture, provided it meets certain quality standards - see composting legislation and standards.
+The compost produced can be used in a wide range of applications, from domestic gardens to commercial agriculture, provided it meets certain quality standards.